arangodb/arangodb/Documentation/Books/HTTP/General/README.md

 * `access-control-expose-headers`: will be set to a list of response headers used by the ArangoDB HTTP API.

-* `access-control-max-age`: will be set to an implementation-specifc value.
+* `access-control-max-age`: will be set to an implementation-specific value.

 ### Actual request